VaishnaviMoutam/TASKS/README.md

         full_image_with_boxes = draw_boxes(image, boxes)
         full_image_with_boxes.save(os.path.join(output_dir, f"full_{image_name}"))

-5.Output:
+## Output:

-Cropped images with bounding boxes are saved in the output_dir, prefixed with an index to differentiate multiple boxes in the same image.
+1.Cropped images with bounding boxes are saved in the output_dir, prefixed with an index to differentiate multiple boxes in the same image.

-Full images with bounding boxes drawn on them are also saved in the output_dir.
+2.Full images with bounding boxes drawn on them are also saved in the output_dir.

 ## Input: